ai-to-ai/Auto-Gmail-Creator/README.md

 ## Important Note:
 Google changed their account creation interface in July 2023, I am upgrading my repository.
 If you donate to buy sms-activate.org api key to test, I will give you more benefits.
 Thanks
+( Anyone who is interested in this bot, let us connect on every Wendsday and Sunday)
 ## Summary
 Latest Open Source Bulk Auto Google Account ( Gmail ) Regiteration Bot Script 2023